 Preliminary scarifying may be done to obtain representative samples, and these areas shall be patched.
-Full depth patches may be constructed prior to scarification.
 Patching should be done daily, and patching necessary to bring the scarified surface to the tolerance specified shall be done within 2 working days of the scarifying operation.
 Additional patching may be necessary to maintain this temporary surface.